 Results

 The results are presented in five parts.
-First, we ascertain whether individual participants’ responses in the source retrieval task was above chance.
-As responses were continuous, above-chance performance translates into a deviation from uniformity in responding.
+First, we ascertain whether individual participants’ responses in the source retrieval task were above chance.
+As responses were made on a continuous scale, above-chance performance translates into a deviation from uniformity in responding.
 We did this in order to distinguish participants who were responding at chance from those who showed better-than-chance source memory performance.
 Second, we investigate source memory judgments conditioned on the prior recognition response and show that conditioning source responding on successful recognition does not fully account for the heavy tails in the distribution of source memory accuracy.
 Third, we fit the Zhang and Luck (2008) mixture model to the marginal distributions of response accuracy, conditioned on recognition performance, and show that recognition affects the precision of the source information that is retrieved and not the proportion of guessing responses.
 Finally, we present fits of versions the circular diffusion model to the joint distributions of RT and accuracy.
+This analysis generalizes the Zhang and Luck (2008) mixture model analysis to account for both speed and accuracy.

 Data Screening

 Preliminary inspection of the data suggested that some participants performed the source retrieval task with very low accuracy.
-A Rayleigh test for uniformity identified two participants whose data did not indicate evidence for a departure from uniformity in at least one condition, interpretable as completely random responding (Table X; Fisher, 1993).
-These participants will be referred to as a low response accuracy subgroup, with the expectation that the data from the remaining high response accuracy group will be more diagnostic for the purposes of distinguishing between the models.
+A Rayleigh test for uniformity identified two participants whose data showed no evidence for a departure from uniformity in at least one condition, which can be interpreted as completely random responding (Table X; Fisher, 1993).
+These participants will be referred to as a low response accuracy subgroup.
+We identify this subgroup with the expectation that the data from the remaining high response accuracy group will be more diagnostic for the purposes of distinguishing between the models.